-For the full year, we expect our total interest charge to adjusted earnings to be approximately £55m and our effective tax rate to be around the low end of our guidance of 22-24%.
-As previously stated, our interest and tax charges both contain one-off benefits in 2011.
+For the full year, we expect our total interest charge to adjusted earnings to be approximately £50m (including a £12m pensions finance credit) and our effective tax rate to be around the low end of our guidance of 24-26% with our cash tax rate benefiting from the deferral of a tax payment into 2013.

 Pearson generates approximately 60% of its sales in the US.
-The average £:$ exchange rate during 2011 was 1.60.
-The year end £:$ exchange rate was 1.55.
-A five cent move in the average £:$ exchange rate for the full year has an impact of approximately 1.3p on adjusted earnings per share.
+The average £:$ exchange rate during 2012 was 1.59.
+The year end £:$ exchange rate was 1.63.
+A five cent move in the average £:$ exchange rate for the full year has an impact of approximately 1.4p on adjusted earnings per share.

 For more information

 Luke Swanson / Simon Mays-Smith / Charles Goldsmith + 44 (0)207 010 2310